skypager/skypager/src/runtimes/v2/README.md

 Would you rather have a separate React component for the browser and electron?
 Or should you have one component that has a file system adapter that does the right thing either way?

 By developing your application's logic on top of the runtime concept, you make it easier to reuse code by having an abstraction responsible for cross-platform negotiation behind the scenes instead of in the code you work on actively.

+Again, this is thanks to [The Adapter Pattern](https://en.wikipedia.org/wiki/Adapter_pattern)

 ### Versionability